pablohayden/cart/README.md

 Spring Boot automatically detects a number of file types from the classpath including data.sql, which contains an SQL data file to generate the product types found [here](https://github.com/pablohayden/cart/tree/master/src/main/resources).

 4. Note on Patterns - Factory/Command/Strategy pattern mix that allows us to apply different discount rules sets RuleCalculator to a shopping cart and to generate different RuleCalculator using the Factory method.
 Using this pattern improves our ability to introduce new discount rules, extend the code base, to isolation test discount rules and promote the single responsibility principle.

+5. REST API - exposes a set of RESTFUL interfaces.